-Governor McAuliffe recognized in 2016 that disfranchising felons discriminated against minority groups, since they were convicted of felonies at far higher rates than whites.
-The governor issued a blanket restoration of rights for all felons who had served their time and had completed any supervised release, parole or probation requirements.
-The governor did not issue "pardons" that forgave criminals for their past actions, but he did use the powers granted to him in Article V, Section 12 of the Constitution of Virginia so 200,000 people woud regain civil rights, including the right to vote to 206,000 people in the state's database of felons eligible for restoration under McAuliffe's criteria.
+In 2016, Governor McAuliffe issued a blanket restoration of rights for all felons who had served their time and had completed any supervised release, parole or probation requirements.
+The governor did not issue "pardons" that forgave criminals for their past actions, but he did use the powers granted to him in Article V, Section 12 of the Constitution of Virginia so 200,000 people would regain civil rights, including the right to vote to 206,000 people in the state's database of felons eligible for restoration under McAuliffe's criteria.